Downtown Everett Association to keep city's flower program in full bloom

 The Downtown Everett Association said it was important for the group to save the flower program.

-Hall says the group purchased 2,900 individual plants from the city's auction, costing a little more than $1,500.
+Hall said the group purchased 2,900 individual plants from the city's auction, costing a little more than $1,500.

 "I think it's more important than ever now that the city is no longer able to provide the level of service that they used to,” said Hall.